SamGanYX/GreenGrub/README.md

 - To test backend type "mvn test" in the backend folder
 - To test frontend type "npm run test" in the frontend folder

+## Other Info

+- To view our developer docs and our user manual, navigate to the docs folder!